-In order to install any electrical wire installation, the proper wire size for the application is needed.
+In order to do any electrical wire installation, the proper wire size for the application is needed.
 But how do you know what size wire to use?
-Wire is sized by the American Wire Gauge (AWG) system.
+A wire is sized by the American Wire Gauge (AWG) system.
 Your installation of conductors will depend on a few factors.
 The gauge of the wire, wire capacity, and what the wire will feed should all be considered.

 Your home is wired with different types of wire.
 Each has its specific use to accommodate the load and conditions it is exposed to.
 Let’s examine what each type is and how it is used in the home’s electrical system.

-Electrical wire can come in rolls or on spools.
+The electrical wire can come in rolls or on spools.
 Lengths of wire vary from standard cuts of 50, 100, 250, 500 and 1,000 feet, but can be special ordered for specific lengths.
 The homeowner will generally choose the shorter lengths, while the contractors chooser much larger rolls, knowing that they will use it somewhere down the road.
-The homeowners electrical jobs may be limited, unlike the contractor.
+The homeowner's electrical jobs may be limited, unlike the contractor.

 The National Electrical Code requires that fixed appliances have their own (dedicated) circuit.
 These separate circuits are specific to appliances that must remain running at all times, like freezers, refrigerators, ranges, electric water heaters, and clothes dryers.